 Both digital single-lens reflex (DSLR) cameras and smartphones will enable you to take high-quality product photos.

 - Ensure that your whole product is in focus, especially for eCommerce photography.

 - Consider getting a tripod for your camera so that you eliminate any movement that might lead to a blurry photo.

 - The Square Photo Studio app can be a game changer for shooting product photography with your phone.
 This iOS app that lets you take high-quality photos and edit them right from your phone — without needing any editing skills.
 You also don’t need to worry about where you shoot, because you can automatically remove the background, then style your photo with other background colors and realistic shadows.
-It’s a great option for packaged goods or items that don’t need a highly stylised or close-up shot, such as wine bottles, jars of beauty cream, and hair care items.
+It’s a great option for packaged goods or items that don’t need a highly stylized or close-up shot, such as wine bottles, jars of beauty cream, and hair care items.
 It can also work for shoes, apparel and one-of-a-kind ceramics or fragile home goods.
-With the app, you can quickly populate your online catalogue with product photos and start selling.
+With the app, you can quickly populate your online catalog with product photos and start selling.